 - Access the Strengthening Families and Fatherhood: Children of Fathers in the Criminal Justice System Resource for information on how to encourage and support positive relationships of families with children of incarcerated fathers or fathers on probation or parole.

-- Access the Fatherhood and Mentoring Initiative Resource for curricula, posters, and resource guides that support responsible fatherhood and to help reengage absentee fathers in the lives of their children.
+- Access the Fatherhood Resources for curricula, posters, and resource guides that support responsible fatherhood and to help reengage absentee fathers in the lives of their children.

 - Hear parent and family stories about their positive experiences with Head Start programs and how families contribute to the development of their children.

-- Access the Parent, Family, and Community Engagement Resource page for a comprehensive list of additional resources to engage parents and grandparents, as well as Head Start governance information.
+- Access the National Center on Parent, Family, and Community Engagement page for a comprehensive list of additional resources to engage parents and grandparents, as well as Head Start governance information.

 The U.S. Department of Housing and Urban Development's (HUD) mission is to create strong, sustainable, inclusive communities and quality affordable housing for all Americans.
 As a part of creating strong communities, HUD is actively engaging families in a way that involves all family members—including fathers.
 The Department’s strategy utilizes housing as a platform for improving quality of life and engages HUD assisted tenants, including fathers, who are in need of quality affordable housing.
 Individuals are then able to access a broad array of services necessary for them to have meaningful access to opportunity and economic self-sufficiency, including education, healthcare, and job-training.
 HUD also works with local non-profits and NGO's to strengthen the capacity of fathers to engage with their families, and of newly entering non-profits to work effectively with intermediary organizations and with fathers themselves, by offering them capacity building training and networking opportunities.